hack-parthsharma/DinoAI/README.md

 After executing the command, go to your google-chrome dino game window and enjoy!

 <a href="https://dino.ai/">For more information visit this site : https://dino.ai/</a>

+Follow us on github for more valuable content